 For over 30 years, the Tennessee Small Business Development Center (TSBDC) network has been empowering small business owners, entrepreneurs, and individuals with a business idea to innovate new products and services that compete in the global marketplace.
 The TSBDC is comprised of a network of certified professional business counselors conveniently located communities all across the state.
 The network includes - 20 locations; 14 of which are service centers, 5 are satellite offices, and 1 is an affiliate office.

 The Arkansas Small Business and Technology Development Center (SBDC) assists entrepreneurs with every aspect of business creation, management, and operation, offering consulting and market research services plus educational programs and events.
-Funded by the U.S. Small Business Administration in partnership with the University of Arkansas at Little Rock and six other state universities, ASBTDC's network of offices serves small businesses from any county in Arkansas, in any industry sector, at any stage of development.
+Funded by the U.S. Small Business Administration in partnership with the University of Arkansas at Little Rock and seven other state universities, ASBTDC's network of offices serves small businesses from any county in Arkansas, in any industry sector, at any stage of development.

 The mission of the Kansas Small Business Development Center is to grow Kansas, one business at a time.
 Growth in sales, profitability, and employment by small businesses across the state is achieved through advising, provision of specialized analytical tools and research, and training of entrepreneurs and small businesses.
 The Kansas SBDC is funded in part through a Cooperative Agreement with the U.S. Small Business Administration.

-The Small Business Development Centers (SBDC) program of Nebraska Business Development Center (NBDC) is a resource for small business creation and expansion in Nebraska.
+The Small Business Development Center (SBDC) program of Nebraska Business Development Center (NBDC) is a resource for small business creation and expansion in Nebraska.
 The Nebraska SBDC offers confidential consulting services to entrepreneurs and small business owners looking to start and grow their enterprises or to transition companies to the next generation of ownership.
 SBDC consulting services are offered at no or low cost to those interested in operating a for-profit business in Nebraska.

 For more than 20 years, as the international division of St. Louis Economic Development Partnership, World Trade Center St. Louis (WTC) has supported growth for the region’s businesses, most importantly, ensuring St. Louis companies are represented in an increasingly global marketplace.
 From customized research to trade training, hosting inbound/outbound delegations and managing St. Louis’ Foreign Trade Zone, WTC brings together a strong system of business and government agencies to support trade and investment and enhance St. Louis’ global connectivity.